The Terminating-Random Experiments Selector: Fast High-Dimensional Variable Selection with False Discovery Rate Control: Computational Complexity

 and assume $L \geq p$.
 Then, the sum over all steps until the termination of the $k$th random experiment is given by

 We can write $L = \lceil \eta \cdot p \rceil$, $\eta > 0$, and the expected run length can be upper bounded as follows:

 where the first equation follows from $\Psi \sim \NHG(p_{0} + L, p_{0}, T)$ and the second inequality holds because $L \geq p$.
-So, the expected computational complexity of the proposed \textit{T-Rex} selector is $\mathcal{O}(n p)$.
+So, the expected computational complexity of one random experiment of the proposed \textit{T-Rex} selector is $\mathcal{O}(np)$.
+Although the theoretical FDR control result requires $K \rightarrow \infty$, as stated in Section~\ref{subsec: The T-Rex Selector: Methodology}, choosing $K \geq 20$ provides excellent empirical results and we did not observe any notable improvements for $K \geq 100$.
+Therefore, with fixed $K$ (e.g., $K = 20$), the overall expected computational complexity of the \textit{T-Rex} selector is $\mathcal{O}(np)$.
 The computational complexity of the original (i.e., non-terminated) \textit{LARS} algorithm in high-dimensional settings is $\mathcal{O}(p^{3})$.
 Thus, on average the high computational complexity of the \textit{LARS} algorithm does not carry over to the \textit{T-Rex} selector because within the \textit{T-Rex} selector the solution paths of the random experiments are early terminated.
 Moreover, the computational complexity of the \textit{T-Rex} selector is the same as that of the pathwise coordinate descent algorithm~\cite{Friedman2010glmnet}.